Education

 The overarching theme of Dr. Wendelboe’s research relates to methodological aspects of disease surveillance.
 Some specific diseases of interest include COVID-19, influenza, and venous thrombosis.
 Additional research interests include outbreak investigations, emergency preparedness, and community-based engagement often linked to public health disease surveillance.

-Selected Recent Books or Publications
+Recent Books or Publications

 Fun Fact